Medicare Hospice Benefit

 Medicare is a health insurance program for people 65 years of age and older, for some people younger than 65 who have disabilities, and for people with long-term (chronic) kidney failure treated with dialysis or a transplant.
 Medicare is administered by the Centers for Medicare and Medicaid Services (CMS) of the United States government.

-- Part A, or hospital insurance.
+The Medicare hospice benefit is described in Part A, which talks about hospital insurance.
 Part A benefits provide coverage for hospitals, nursing facilities (but not custodial or long-term care), some home health care, and hospice.
 People (including a spouse) who paid Medicare taxes while they were working are eligible for Part A benefits.
 A monthly payment, or premium, is not required for Part A benefits.

 The Medicare hospice benefit provides coverage for services related to a life-limiting illness.
 Hospice care is covered under Medicare Part A benefits.
 You must meet all of the following criteria to be eligible for the Medicare hospice benefit: